damn/core.component/README.md

  r   | entity-reference  | atom
  sys | system            | multimethod

-Note that the main system works just with plain maps and using atoms and systems with side-effects do not need to be used.
+Note that the main system works just with plain maps.
+Atoms and systems with side-effects do not need to be used.

 ## Example